lizardfs/documentation/source/adminguide/basic_configuration.rst

 For the chunkservers
 --------------------

-If you are using XFS as the filesystem for the chunkserver directories, we recommend the following mount options::
+If you are using XFS as the file system for the chunkserver directories, we recommend the following mount options::

   rw,noexec,nodev,noatime,nodiratime,largeio,inode64,barrier=0